-And sure enough, accidents do happen at 24 Hour Fitness, and more frequently than many of us would like to think.
 Nearly 460,000 Americans are injured in exercise accidents each year, many of them at establishments like 24 Hour Fitness.
 If you are one of these people, you have many legal options at your disposal.Free Case Evaluation

 What Kinds of Injuries Occur at 24 Hour Fitness?

-Injuries at 24 Hour Fitness clubs can take almost any form imaginable.
-They may include minor injuries such as bruises and scrapes, but they may also include more serious injuries such as fractures, concussions, dislocations, and sprains.
+Injuries at 24 Hour Fitness clubs may include minor things like bruises and scrapes, or more serious harm, including fractures, concussions, dislocations, and sprains.
 In the worst cases, they may be fatal or lead to permanent disabilities such as amputation, paralysis, or brain damage.

-Among the most dangerous machines in the gym are treadmills.
-A while back, for instance, one woman in Sacramento sued 24 Hour Fitness after suffering severe brain injuries when she fell off a treadmill and hit her head on another exercise machine.
+Treadmills are among the most dangerous machines in the gym.
+In 2015, a Sacramento woman sued 24 Hour Fitness after suffering severe brain injuries when she fell off a treadmill and hit her head on another exercise machine.
 The plaintiff, Etelvina Jimenez, alleged that the two machines had been placed closer to each other than was safe.

 Another common type of premise liability injury, which can occur in any establishment, involves trip and fall cases (known alternately as slip and fall cases).
 Members of 24 Hour Fitness might trip or slip over carpet, puddles of liquid, loose weights, or just about anything.
-While this might not sound serious on the surface, such accidents can lead to grave injury, especially if the victim hits their head.
+Such accidents can lead to grave injury, especially if the victim hits their head.

-However, not all parts of 24 Hour Fitness are equal in terms of the numbers and types of injuries that occur there.
 A few locations, such as saunas, pose unique risks.
-One woman, for instance, was killed after being left overnight in a locked sauna in 24 Hour Fitness.
+One woman died after being left overnight in a locked sauna in 24 Hour Fitness.

 Who Can Be Held Responsible for a 24 Hour Fitness Injury?

 There are a few different classifications of premise users under premises liability law.
-If you are a 24 Hour Fitness member, then you are considered an invitee, which means that 24 Hour Fitness has a fairly high legal duty to ensure that the premises are safe for your use.
+If you are a 24 Hour Fitness member, you are considered an invitee, which means that 24 Hour Fitness has a legal duty to ensure that the premises are safe for your use.

 What If I Signed a Liability Waiver?

-Liability waivers do have standing in the court system.
-And the 24 Hour Fitness liability waiver itself has some significant legal precedent behind it.
+Liability waivers do have standing and precedent in the court system.
 In the 2015 case Grebing v.
 24 Hour Fitness USA, Inc., the courts dismissed a negligence lawsuit against 24 Hour Fitness on the grounds of the plaintiff having signed a liability waiver.

-But liability waivers do have a couple of restrictions in the court system.
+But liability waivers have some restrictions in the court system, also.
 First, they must not be overly broad.
 Second, while they may protect an establishment against being sued for ordinary negligence, they do not offer protection against suits for gross negligence.

 What’s the difference between ordinary and gross negligence?
 It’s mainly a matter of degree.
 Ordinary negligence can involve any minor mistake on behalf of the defendant.
 Gross negligence must go above and beyond this, and involve conduct that is extremely careless and shows wanton disregard for your basic safety.

-If you get in an accident on 24 Hour Fitness premises, then 24 Hour Fitness will be the obvious party to sue.
-But depending on what caused your injury, you may sue other parties in addition to, or in place of, 24 Hour Fitness itself.
+If you have an accident on 24 Hour Fitness premises, 24 Hour Fitness is the obvious party to sue.
+But depending on the cause of your injury, you may sue other parties in addition to, or in place of the gym.

 What Do I Do If I Was Injured in a 24 Hour Fitness?

-A lot of the evidence can be gathered at the scene of the accident, when you are still in 24 Hour Fitness.
-If you are not too injured to do so, then you should take as many pictures of the accident as possible, from as many angles as possible, and get the names and contact information of all the witnesses who were present.
-If it was a busy day in the gym, there may be dozens.
+Second, gather evidence at the scene, when you are still in the club.
+If you are not too injured, take as many pictures of the accident as possible, from as many angles as possible, and request the names and contact information of all the witnesses who were present.

-The rest of the evidence will be gathered later on.
-Keep a careful record of all your doctors’ visits, including the initial visit and any and all subsequent ones related to the injury.
-Keep your medical bills in the same place.
-You should also keep a more informal journal of all the little ways in which the accident injuries interfere with your daily life.
-Both of these types of records, the formal and informal, will be important in helping you gather the proper amount of damages later.
+The rest of the evidence will be gathered later.
+Keep a careful record of all doctors’ visits related to the injury.
+You should also keep an informal journal of all the little ways the accident injuries interfere with your daily life.
+Both types of records will be important in helping you obtain the appropriate amount of damages.

-You also should not accept any settlement offers without getting a lawyer’s opinion.
-24 Hour Fitness may try to buy you off early on with a low-ball offer, and you might be stressed and cash-strapped enough to jump at the offer, but this is a mistake.
-Once you’ve signed the offer it’s too late to go back, and the settlement will likely prove woefully inadequate.
+You also should reject any settlement offers without a lawyer’s opinion.
+24 Hour Fitness may try to settle early with a low-ball offer, and you might be tempted to take it, but this would be a mistake.
+Once you’ve signed the offer, it’s too late to turn back, and the settlement may prove woefully inadequate.
 Instead, refer all these matters to a competent and experienced personal injury attorney, so you can focus on healing from your injuries.

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.